 PLP's Exceptional Funding Project

 This page provides information about exceptional funding under the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
-The information on this page will help you work out whether you might be eligible for exceptional funding, tell you more about the system, and PLP’s work on it.
+The information on this page will help you work out whether you might be eligible for exceptional funding, tell you more about the system and PLP’s work on it, and help to you apply for funding yourself.

 Use the quick links to find your way to the information you are looking for.